Make a date with Mullaghanattin in the Sneem Dunkerron Mountains on the Ring of Kerry

 This is a quiet place and very quickly you’ll find yourself totally immersed in the nature of your surroundings.
 In doing this walk you’ll spend the next few hours enjoying feelings of peace and the sense of freedom as you pass high above the valleys below.

-On the other side of the Mullaghanattin Horseshoe, however, lies the hinterland of the village of Sneem – one of Ireland’s favourite and prettiest villages.
+On the other side of the Mullaghanattin Horseshoe, conveniently lies the hinterland of the village of Sneem – one of Ireland’s favourite and prettiest villages.
 So you are in fact not as remote as you may first think, which means you can finish your day with refreshments in Sneem and if you have time, a gorgeous meal.
 If you want a luxury ensuite room for the night, I think you’ll find my bed and breakfast at Álaind Lodges the perfect choice.

 The Pretty Village of Sneem – At the heart of the Ring of Kerry